Lockheed Electra

 The Electra was Lockheed's first all-metal and twin-engine design by Hall Hibbard.
 The prototype made its first flight on 23 February, 1934 with Marshall Headle at the controls.

-In July 1937, aviatrix Amelia Earhart disappeared in a highly-modified Electra during an attempted round-the-world flight.
-Prior to the war, Guinea Airways in New Guinea and in Australia with MacRobertson Miller Airlines (MMA) operated Electras.
+On July 2, 1937, aviatrix Amelia Earhart disappeared in a highly-modified Model 10E Electra 1055 registration NR16020 during her attempt to fly around the world.
+Prior to the war, Guinea Airways in New Guinea and in Australia with MacRobertson Miller Airlines (MMA) operated Electras in New Guinea.

 Production